hello-network/rsc_tomcat/README.md

 and attach
-rsc_tomcat::application_backend - Attaches to the load balancer rsc_tomcat::applicaton_backend_detach - Detaches to the load balancer rsc_tomcat::collectd - setup monitoring using collectd
+rsc_tomcat::application_backend - Attaches to the load balancer rsc_tomcat::applicaton_backend_detach - Detaches to the load balancer

 # Testing
-The test suite is kitchen for centos 6.5, cento 7.1 ubunut 12.04, ubuntu 14.04
+The test suite is kitchen for centos 6.8, cento 7.2 ubunut 14.04, ubuntu 16.04

 * gem install bundle
 * bundle